h-yung/travel-advisory/README.md

 - dependencies and deprecation: needed to use flag --legacy-peer-dep, and overrides
 - vulnerability warnings might be false alarms pre-production (React)
 - building familiarity with hooks - mind the states
+- webscraping or at least some form of passive update alert would be much more effective to ensure continued relevance/reliable information although it's good to confirm form entry functions as intended
+-